Trucker Protest: 10 Reasons Why Parking Your Truck Can Be Costly

 have listed 10 reasons why parking your truck can be

-the emergency lane, breakdown lane or shoulder) is supposed to be for
+- Parking your truck on the side of the road (that is, in the emergency lane, breakdown lane or shoulder) is supposed to be for real emergencies only.

-emergencies only.

-Any other use of it may land you a ticket by law
+Any other use of it may land you a ticket by law enforcement.

 According to the FMCSR: